wazo-platform/wazo-platform.org/content/install-c4.md

-# Install the Wazo Platform Class 4
+# Install the Class 4 engine

 ## Supported environments

-Wazo Platform Class 4 supports the following deployment environments:
+The Class 4 engine supports the following deployment environments:

 - **Ansible-based deployment**: install the platform on a set of Debian Buster machines, either bare-metal or virtual machines, using our Ansible recipes.
 - **Docker compose**: run the platform on a single machine using the Docker images together with docker-compose.